SantaEliza/SantaEliza/README.md

 Student
 -------

-#About me
+# About me

-My name is Santa from Indonesia.
 I am a student at Mikroskil University.
-Currently I am taking an independent study program at infinite learning.

 I really enjoy learning something new so I can improve my skill.
 Currently interested in learning about AI.